Manoj Kumar Sharma: Personal life

 Manoj Kumar Sharma married Shraddha Joshi Sharma, an Indian Revenue Service (IRS) officer.
 They have two children, a daughter named Manushree and a son, Manas.
 The family lives together in Mumbai.

-Twelfth Fail
+In popular culture

 His journey from poverty to becoming an IPS officer was chronicled in Anurag Pathak's book Twelfth Fail.
 The book was later adapted into the 2023 film 12th Fail.
 The film was directed by Vidhu Vinod Chopra and features Vikrant Massey as Sharma.
 The film received widespread critical acclaim.